Responding to Job Postings

 Once you’ve decided to reply to a job, click on Reply to Job and you’ll be taken to the response page for that job.
 Here you’ll be able to reference specifics in the job posting’s details and factor those into the writing of your proposal.

 In your proposal, you’ll also want to include your revision policy so that it’s clear to the client right up front.
-You’ll also have the opportunity to upload a custom response file to demonstrate to the client exactly what you’d bring to their project.
+You’ll also have the opportunity to respond with an audition to demonstrate to the client exactly what you’d bring to their project.

-At minimum your proposal should greet the client (by name if a contact has been provided in the About section of the job), thank them for the opportunity to respond, and provide a basic introduction of yourself, your experience, and your services.
-Voices provides proposal templates you can work from for each of the services your provide.
+At minimum your proposal should greet the client (by name if a contact has been provided in the About section of the job), thank them for the opportunity to respond, and provide a basic introduction of yourself, your voice over experience, and why you're the right fit for the job.
+Voices provides proposal templates you can work from.
 Setting these templates up ahead of time will allow you to respond to jobs more quickly.

 Using Templates is an excellent way to save time and effort when replying to jobs.
 Because each response requires a proposal, you have two options to create one: